tepesalexandru/quartz/content/PSM_1/Questions Packs/Scrum Artifacts.md

 What could be a source of requirements for any changes to be made to the product?

 Answer: The Product Backlog.

+#### Question 3
+What part of the Development Team does Product Backlog refinement usually consume?

+Answer: Not ore than 10%